 Child’s income (not family income) is less than 100% of the Federal Poverty Guideline.
 If the child is over income, they may still be eligible for the TEFRA Option with a spenddown.
 Refer to What is a Spenddown (DHS-3017) to learn more about a spenddown.

-If your child qualifies for MA-TEFRA, they will receive the same MA coverage benefits as children enrolled in standard MA, such as doctor visits, prescriptions and hospital stays.
+If your child qualifies for MA under the TEFRA option, they will receive the same MA coverage benefits as children enrolled in standard MA, such as doctor visits, prescriptions and hospital stays.

 It can also cover PCA services.
 A PCA worker can help your child with things like daily living activities and health-related procedures and tasks.